strimzi/strimzi.github.io/_posts/2026-01-14-server-side-apply-in-strimzi.md

 When a user creates or updates a Strimzi resource, the desired state is taken by Strimzi and propagated into all needed resources.
 For example (based on the configuration), when a user updates a field in the `Kafka` CR, Strimzi rebuilds the desired state for resources like `StrimziPodSet`, `ConfigMap`, `Service`, and `PersistentVolumeClaim`.
 This is completely fine until another operator, running in a reconciliation loop, updates these resources with another value.
-One example is Argo CD updating resources with the annotations it needs to function.
+One example is Kyverno, which has a policy to add annotation `policies.kyverno.io/last-applied-patches:...` to all resources in the Kubernetes cluster using `MutatingWebhookConfiguration`.
 With each update, Strimzi detects the resource change and reconciles it from the desired state, overwriting any modifications made by the other operator.
 This can result in an update loop, along with warnings, errors, or other downstream issues in affected services or operators.